aplsimple/SamLoyd/README.md

 # What's that

-This repository contains few puzzles from Sam Loyd's book "Mathematical Puzzles".
+This repository contains puzzles from Sam Loyd's book "Mathematical Puzzles" and similar stuff.

 # Rules